TaeksuKim/tabnine-vscode-self-hosted-updater/README.md

 # Tabnine Self Hosted Updater
 ![Set Tabnine self hosted updated logo](https://github.com/codota/tabnine-vscode-self-hosted-updater/blob/main/logo.png)

-Tabnine Self Hosted Updater pulls Tabnine plugin from your self hosted server.
-It requires thats you have the address of the Tabnine server installed in your organization.
+Pulls Tabnine plugin from your self hosted server

+__It is required thats you have the address of the Tabnine server installed in your organization__

 ## Preview